enter-rebel/enter-rebel/README.md

 - 👋 Hi, I’m @enter-rebel
-- 📫 How to reach me, verbosively on twitter.
-Formaly use link-in and email.
+- 📫 How to reach me, verbosively on twitter, Formaly use linked-in and email.
 [one page](https://linktr.ee/enter_rebel)
 <!---
 enter-rebel/enter-rebel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.